TranslationalBioinformaticsUnit/scbert-reusability/README.md

 ## 4-Analysis

 These NeurIPS datasets were divided into training (size 70%) and test (size 30%) data using the function *[StratifiedShuffleSplit](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.StratifiedShuffleSplit.html)* and *seed=2021*.
-For benchamarking, datasets were also divided into training (size 80%) and test (20%), by default.
+For benchmarking Zheng dataset, it was also divided into training (size 80%) and test (size 20%).

 ### 4.1-Training